Please note: At your instructor's discretion,

 comfortable with your understanding of a number of

-basic the concepts and methods that researchers use
+basic the concepts and methods that researchers use to

-to explore the "central tendency" and distribution
+explore the "central tendency" and distribution of

-of different types of variables.
-These
+different types of variables.
+These concepts

-the term.
-Here are some big takeaways that you
+are some big takeaways that you will want to remember:

 -